lophtix/Global-Gamejam-2019/readme.md

 Boardgame prototype that started complicated and got somewhat simpler but not finsihed.

 ## The unity files in the subdirectories...
-...don't bother understanding those.
+...don't bother trying to understand those.

 -------------

-The beautified HTML page is at: https://lophtix.github.io/Global-Gamejam-2019/
+The beautified HTML page of this text is at: https://lophtix.github.io/Global-Gamejam-2019/